A stochastic perturbation approach to nonlinear bifurcating problems: Pitchfork bifurcation normal form

-Finally, one can try to recover the whole bifurcation diagram through multiple runs of the perturbative approach with small parameter perturbation, each time varying its mean.
-The result is shown in Figure \ref{fig:stochastic_bif_normal}, where the exact branches are precisely recovered by the solution PDF peaks.
-Moreover, in the uniqueness case, the solution is fully recovered through unimodal PDF distribution of the PC solution.
-This result is obtained with Uniform distributions assigned to $\mu$, repeating each computation for a given mean $\bar{\mu}$ choosing only one random initialization of the solver.
-The choice of Uniform over Gaussian perturbations is due to the previously observed lower variance for the solution PDF.
+{ Finally, we show the recovery of the whole bifurcation diagram through multiple runs of the perturbative approach.
+The result is shown in Figure \ref{fig:stochastic_bif_normal}, where the exact branches are precisely recovered by the solution PDF peaks, also serving as a quantitative metric of the performance of the approach in approximate these branches in a meaningful way.
+This result is obtained with Uniform distributions assigned to $\mu$, solving the system multiple times varying the mean $\bar{\mu}$, with random initialization of the solver.
+Finally, we remark that, in the uniqueness regime, the solution is fully recovered by unimodal distribution of the PC solution. }